Formal Verification of Unknown Dynamical Systems via Gaussian Process Regression: Case Studies

 \section{Case Studies}

-The efficacy of the framework is demonstrated through case studies involving linear and nonlinear systems.
-We begin with verifying a single-mode linear system.
+We demonstrate the efficacy of our data-driven verification framework through several case studies.
+We begin with verifying a single-mode linear system and compare it with a barrier function approach.
 Then, we show the influence of different parameters on the quality of the verification results and computation times.
 Finally, we demonstrate the efficacy of our approach on switching and nonlinear systems.

-For each demonstration, we consider two-dimensional systems in the set $\FullSet=[-2,2]\times[-2,2]$ and use a uniform-grid discretization of $\FullSet$ of cells with side length $\DiscretizationParam\in\reals_{> 0}$.
-The synthetic measurements generated by uniformly sampling states from $\FullSet$, propagating through $f$, and adding Gaussian noise with zero mean and $0.01$ standard deviation.
-The squared-exponential kernel with length scale $\log{0.65}$ and scale factor $1$ and the zero mean function are used as the priors for GP regression.
+For each demonstration, we consider compact state space $\FullSet$ and use a uniform-grid discretization of $\FullSet$ of cells with side length $\DiscretizationParam$.
+The synthetic datasets are generated by uniformly sampling states from $\FullSet$, propagating through $f$, and adding Gaussian noise with zero mean and $0.01$ standard deviation.
+The squared-exponential kernel with length scale $1$ and scale factor $1$ and the zero mean function are used as the priors for GP regression, and we selected an upper-bound for the numerator for each example to employ Proposition~\ref{eq:RKHS_norm}.
+An implementation of our tool is available online\footnote{\url{https://github.com/jmskov/TransitionIntervals.jl}}.

-The framework is implemented in the Julia scientific programming language and is available online~\footnote{\texttt{https://github.com/aria-systems-group/CautiousEngine.jl}}.
-Experiments were performed on a machine with 8 cores of a nominally 4.2GHz CPU and 32GB of RAM.